reuven/reuven/README.md

 > If you find yourself just trying to get things to work but still wondering why it does, you will find value in it.
 You will find yourself going back to the videos over and over again to deepen your understanding.
 There are office hours and webinars where you can ask questions and get in-depth responses which help strengthen your foundation.
 Reuven also brings a lot of (funny) anecdotes from experience as well as many other resources (libraries, useful links, packages) that really help accelerate your fluency in the language. - *Ahmed, Sr Infrastructure Engineer*

-Every week, I publish several newsletters:
+## I publish three weekly newsletters:

-- [Better Developers](https://BetterDevelopersWeekly.com), with practical tips, tricks, and articles about Python
+- [Better Developers](https://BetterDevelopersWeekly.com), with practical tips, tricks, and articles about Python.
+Free of charge, with more than 30k subscribers.
-- [Bamboo Weekly](https://BambooWeekly.com), deep-dive, hard-core data-analysis puzzles based on current events and real-world data sets
+- [Bamboo Weekly](https://BambooWeekly.com), deep-dive, hard-core data-analysis puzzles based on current events and real-world data sets.
+New questions come out on Wednesdays, and detailed solutions come out on Thursdays.
+It's free to get the first two questions and answers; paid subscribers get the full set, as well as downloadable data sets, downloadable notebooks, one-click Google Colab access, and participation in monthly Pandas office hours.
-- [Trainer Weekly](https://TrainerWeekly.com), where I talk about the pedagogy, logistcs, and business of training
+- [Trainer Weekly](https://TrainerWeekly.com), where I talk about the pedagogy, logistcs, and business of training.

+## YouTube

-I have a large library of YouTube videos about Python and Pandas at https://YouTube.com/reuvenlerner .
+I have hundreds of videos on YouTube at https://YouTube.com/reuvenlerner.
+This includes two free courses:

-I've published two books of exercises, to help you improve your skills:
+- [Python for non-programmers](https://www.youtube.com/playlist?list=PLbFHh-ZjYFwGH6HArrSeUr7-lGcyKyY4K), a 15-hour gentle intro to Python recorded in 2020
+- [Ace Python Interviews](https://www.youtube.com/playlist?list=PLbFHh-ZjYFwHXw9G5i08gr_bnWRjZ9Gwj), 50 screencasts answering common Python interview questions

+## Exercise books

+If you've taken a Python or Pandas course, and want more practice, then I've written two books you'll enjoy, both published by Manning:

 - [Python Workout](https://PythonWorkout.com), with 200+ exercises to improve your Python fluency
 - [Pandas Workout](https://PandasWorkout.com), with 200+ exercises to improve your Pandas fluency

-I'm on social networks:
+# Social networks

 - [Bluesky](https://bsky.app/profile/lernerpython.com)
 - [LinkedIn](https://linkedin.com/in/reuven)

+# One-on-one coaching

+Want to review your Python code?
+Talk about how to improve your skills?
+Plan out a project you're working on?
+I give one-on-one coaching sessions; book an hour at https://savvycal.com/reuven/1-on-1-python .

+# Questions?

-Questions?
-Feel free to e-mail me at [reuven@lerner.co.il](mailto:reuven@lerner.co.il).
+- Want to get in touch?
+E-mail me at [reuven@lerner.co.il](mailto:reuven@lerner.co.il).
+- Want to hire me for corporate training?
+[Let's schedule a meeting!](https://savvycal.com/reuven/corp-training)